GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (55) .md

 **Effect**: You magically mark a set point, up to 1 square foot, or a single portal (such as a door, window, or the opening of a container) you touch to alert you psychically if disturbed.
 In the case of a specific point, it is disturbed if something comes in contact with it.
 In the case of a portal, it is disturbed if opened or closed.
 Alternatively, you may have the spell psychically connected to an arcane device instead of yourself.

-Once disturbed, if you are within the alarm's range, you will be alerted to the intrusion.
+Once disturbed, if you are within the alarm's range, you will be alerted to the intrusion (or the possessor of the arcane device).

 This spell last a day.